wsuzume/breath/README.md

 ```

-And just execute `breath write` will replace all variables.
+And just execute `retriever write` will replace all variables.

 ### Note
 You can't use `:` in variable's name.

 Blank variable is prohibitted.
-You should set all variables to run `breath write`.
+You should set all variables to run `retriever write`.

-`breath` replaces each `*.breath` file's extension with the extension you write in `extension:`.
-For example, `extension: .yml` for `docker-compose.breath` results in `docker-compose.yml`.
+`retriever` replaces each `*.rtvr` file's extension with the extension you write in `extension:`.
+For example, `extension: .yml` for `docker-compose.rtvr` results in `docker-compose.yml`.

 If you forget `.`, it's OK.
-For example, `extension: yml` for `docker-compose.breath` also results in `docker-compose.yml`.
+For example, `extension: yml` for `docker-compose.rtvr` also results in `docker-compose.yml`.
 And if you don't need any extension, just delete `extension:` like below.

 ```
-./other/breath_file.breath:
+./other/breath_file.rtvr:
   env_vars:
     AAA:
     BBB: